Athens, Greece

 Embassy of The United States, Athens

-Designed by Walter Gropius in 1961, the chancery of the U.S. Embassy in Athens, Greece is listed on the U.S. Secretary of State’s Register of Culturally Significant Property.
-Our design for the rehabilitation and expansion of the embassy renews the chancery and increases connectivity within the complex of buildings and landscapes.
+Designed by Walter Gropius in 1961, the Chancery of the U.S. Embassy Athens, Greece, is listed on the U.S. Secretary of State’s Register of Culturally Significant Property.
+Our design for the rehabilitation and expansion of the Embassy renews the Chancery and increases connectivity within the complex of buildings and landscapes.

-Our design integrates historic preservation, campus planning, sustainability, and contemporary architecture.
-It includes the creation of a new vehicular and pedestrian entrance to the campus, a new central entrance to the embassy complex, and an addition.
-A new curtainwall for the historic chancery is designed to meet envelope performance and security criteria while maintaining the appearance of the original facade.
+Our design integrates historic preservation, site planning, building performance, and contemporary architecture.
+It includes the creation of a new vehicular and pedestrian entrance, a new central entrance to the embassy complex, and an addition.
+A new curtain wall for the historic Chancery was designed to meet envelope performance and security criteria while maintaining the appearance of the original facade.
 Additionally, a full restoration program was developed for existing historic marble, terrazzo, glazing, and ceramic finishes.

 Client